WOMEN'S COACHING STAFF

 In the off-season Delabar acts as director of the Maryville Saints Soccer Camps, while also holding a separate goalkeeper's camp.

 Delabar is a Physical Education teacher at South Middle School in the Fort Zumwalt School District.
 He and his wife, Alicia, have three children - Mike, Amanda and Anna.

-Chalupny recently announced her retirement from the game as a player and finished with 106 caps with the USWNT.
-Chalupny, who won a gold medal at the 2008 Beijing Olympic Games, most recently played as a midfielder with the Chicago Red Stars of the NWSL.
+Chalupny Lawson retired from from the game as a player in 2016 and finished with 106 caps with the USWNT.
+Chalupny Lawson, who won a gold medal at the 2008 Beijing Olympic Games, most recently played as a midfielder with the Chicago Red Stars of the NWSL.

 Chalupny played two seasons with the St. Louis Athletica of the WPS, served as team captain and was a WPS All-Star.
 She also spent two years with the WPS’s Atlanta Beat.
 Chalupny signed with AIK Fotboll Dam and played one season in the Swedish professional league.

 Chalupny was a member of the 2002 United States Under-19 World Championship Team and scored nine goals with the U.S. Women’s National Team.
 She played in four games for the U.S.A. in the 2008 Summer Olympics and scored a goal in a 4-2 victory over Japan in the semifinals.